uribo/learnR/basic-objects/vector.md

 ```

-As we can see, `1+1:5` does not mean a sequence from 2 to 5, but one from 2 to 6.
-It is because `:` has higher priority than `+`, which makes R evaluates `1:5` first and add 1 to each entry, yielding the sequence you see in the result.
+As the result shows, `1+1:5` does not mean a sequence from 2 to 5, but from 2 to 6.
+It is because `:` has higher priority than `+`, which results in evaluating `1:5` first and adding 1 to each entry, yielding the sequence you see in the result.

 ## Logical vector

-In contrast with numeric vectors, a logical vector typically holds a group of `TRUE` of `FALSE` values.
+In contrast with numeric vectors, a logical vector typically holds a group of `TRUE` or `FALSE` values.
 They are basically *yes* or *no* to denote the answers to a group of logical questions.

 The simplest logical vector is `TRUE` or `FALSE` itself.